Golf Lifestyle

 How to get your kid into golf without spending a fortune — age-by-age tips from a weekend dad.

-Is golf fitness actually important for weekend golfers?
+What golf-specific fitness actually matters for weekend players?